How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 How does DeepSeek's $2/month compare to GitHub Copilot's $19/month in practice?

 The day-to-day experience is surprisingly close.
-For autocomplete, Copilot is still faster and slightly more contextually aware (it indexes your entire workspace), but DeepSeek Coder produces relevant completions for most standard coding tasks.
-For chat-based workflows — explaining code, refactoring, debugging, writing tests — the quality gap is negligible with DeepSeek V3.
+For autocomplete, Copilot is still faster and slightly more contextually aware (it indexes your entire workspace), but DeepSeek V4 Flash produces relevant completions for most standard coding tasks.
+For chat-based workflows — explaining code, refactoring, debugging, writing tests — the quality gap is negligible with V4 Flash, and V4 Pro closes it further on harder reasoning tasks.
 Where Copilot clearly wins is in setup simplicity (one-click install versus API key configuration), reliability (near-100% uptime versus occasional DeepSeek outages), and workspace-wide context awareness.
 Whether the $17/month difference justifies those advantages depends entirely on your priorities and budget.

 Can I switch between DeepSeek and other models in the same VS Code setup?